A Summer Place (film): Plot

 Ken goes on a weekend business trip, during which time Molly and Johnny, with Ken's permission, go sailing around the island.
 Their boat capsizes in rough water, stranding them on the beach overnight.
 The Coast Guard rescues them the next day.
 Helen is suspicious that the teens had sex on the beach, although they deny it.
 In a fit of anger, Helen reveals Sylvia and Ken's affair in front of Bart, Ken, Sylvia and Johnny.
 Bart reveals he has long known about Sylvia's love for Ken and offers to forgive her, but she cannot go back.
 The Hunters and Jorgensons each go through an acrimonious public divorce and the teens are sent to boarding schools several states apart.
 Molly and Johnny are angry at Ken and Sylvia and stop speaking to them.

 Ken and Sylvia eventually marry and move into a Frank Lloyd Wright beach house.
 They talk Molly and Johnny into visiting them there.
 During their visit, Molly and Johnny have sex (off camera).
 Soon after, Molly discovers she is pregnant and runs away with Johnny, planning to get married.
 The local justice of the peace suspects that they are under legal age to marry and turns them down.
-In desperation, Molly and Johnny go to the house of Ken and Sylvia, who are supportive.
-In the end, happy Johnny and Molly, just married, return to Pine Island for their honeymoon.
+In desperation, Molly and Johnny turn to Ken and Sylvia, who are supportive.
+In the end, the happy newlyweds return to Pine Island for their honeymoon.

 Production

-The film was shot in Pacific Grove and around the Monterey Peninsula.
+The film was shot in Pacific Grove, California, and around the Monterey Peninsula.
 Sloan Wilson wrote the first screenplay, which covered the 22-year span of the novel.
 Delmer Daves focused the new draft on one year.
 Daves said:

 I have two kids who are just about the same age of these two in A Summer Place and I know how difficult communication between generations can be.
 And while this may sound corny, it can be assisted by love and understanding.
 Amid some rather tempestuous social activities, this is what we are trying to demonstrate.
 That there are two affairs may sound sensational, but that's not the point.
 We have received the approval of the Johnstone office, because the intent of the picture is a moral one.
 Frankness and impatience will help pull the cork on a situation blocked by intolerance.
 What we are trying to do is dramatise that pulling of the cork.